 Can Babies And Toddlers Have Coffee?

 No, infants and toddlers must not consume coffee due to its caffeine content.
 The American Academy of Pediatrics states that children must not have caffeinated beverages up to five years of age (1).
 It is usually suggested not to offer coffee at least until the child is in their teens.
 Coffee may also not provide any nutrition to babies and toddlers.
 Besides, the effects of caffeine could be compounded in children more than in adults.
-While some parents may consider giving their children tea as a substitute for coffee, it’s important to note that tea also contains caffeine.
+While some parents may consider tea for toddlers as a substitute for coffee, it’s important to note that tea also contains caffeine.

 Effects Of Coffee On Babies And Toddlers